timmonfette1/MistBot/README.md

 This is a very simple bot designed for use by a friend of mine - Twitch streamer themistmaster1 (https://twitch.tv/themistmaster1).

 If anyone is so inclined they can use this code as the basis for their own bot but this is horribly underdeveloped as it's really meant to be used for this one channel only.
-It's mostly here on Github for easy of storage.
+It's mostly here on Github for ease of storage.

 My Twitch account can be found here for any curious https://twitch.tv/timmiluvs